-11 Advocacy Groups Release Joint Principles to Guide the Evaluation of Students Suspected of Having Specific
+11 Advocacy Groups Release Joint Principles to Guide the Evaluation of Students Suspected of Having Specific Learning Disabilities.

 In collaboration with 10 partners, Decoding Dyslexia announces the release of eight principles that lay the groundwork for future best practice documents that focus specifically on SLD (dyslexia, dysgraphia and dyscalculia).
 The Principles are formally called: Eligibility for Special Education Under a Specific Learning Disability Classification.